 So here I show you how to work around these issues as well as how to bow drill if you can’t kneel down by showing some alternative postures for bow drilling.

 I filmed this one myself and for the first couple of minutes you can’t see my feet, although it doesn’t detract from the video too much.

 Next video on this topic is likely to be about fault finding when it doesn’t work out as you would have liked.

-We teach the correct posture and technique for bow drilling on the IOL Bushcraft Competency Course.
+We teach the correct posture and technique as well as alternative postures for bow drilling on the IOL Bushcraft Competency Course.
 You can see loads of photos from this course, as well as all of our other courses, on our Facebook page.